MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/windows-server-azure-edition.md

 1. Open a browser and go to the SAS URL of the managed disk you created at [Create a new Azure managed disk from the image](/azure/virtual-desktop/azure-stack-hci#create-a-new-azure-managed-disk-from-the-image).
 You can download the VHD image for the image you downloaded at Azure Marketplace at this URL.

 1. Download the VHD image.
 The process might take several minutes.
 Make sure the image has fully downloaded before proceeding.
-If you’re running the [azcopy](/azure/storage/common/storage-ref-azcopy) command, you can skip MD5 checksum validation by running this command:
+If you're running the [azcopy](/azure/storage/common/storage-ref-azcopy) command, you can skip MD5 checksum validation by running this command:

     ```powershell
     azcopy copy "$sas" "destination_path_on_cluster" --check-md5 NoCheck